sarparslan/Tour-Guide-App/README.md

 ## Introduction

+Welcome to the Coastal City Ship Tour Organizer program!
+This program is designed to help tour guides organize ship tours for their guests in a coastal city.
+The tour will start from a specified island (Island X), include another island (Island Y), and return to the beginning point at the end of the tour.

+## Problem Statement

-As a tour guide in a coastal city, you need to organize ship tours for your guests.
-There are N islands around the city, and your task is to plan a ship tour that starts from one island (X), includes a specific island (Y), and returns to the starting point, ensuring your guests have a memorable experience exploring the coastal beauty.
+As a tour guide in a coastal city, you need to organize a ship tour that includes N islands around the city and M undirected paths between the islands.
+The ship tour should start from Island X, include Island Y, and return to the beginning point at the end of the tour.

 ## Features